Andrettin/Wyrmsun/readme.txt

 - 2.6.2
 -----------------------------------------------------------------------

+* Terrain
+- Fixed issue which caused cleared rock on dirt and dry mud to not be buildable upon.

 * Units
 - Workers can now build roads, which increase movement speed by 25%.
 Roads require Masonry.